gradio-app/gradio/guides/01_getting-started/03_sharing-your-app.md

 ### OAuth (with external providers)

 It is also possible to authenticate with external OAuth providers (e.g. Google OAuth) in your Gradio apps.
-To do this, you must mount your Gradio app within a FastAPI app ([as discussed above](#mounting-within-another-fastapi-app)).
-Then, you must write an authentication dependency function, which will get the user's username from the OAuth provider and return it.
+To do this, first mount your Gradio app within a FastAPI app ([as discussed above](#mounting-within-another-fastapi-app)).
+Then, you must write an *authentication function*, which gets the user's username from the OAuth provider and returns it.
 This function should be passed to the `auth_dependency` parameter in `gr.mount_gradio_app`.

-Similar to [FastAPI dependency functions](https://fastapi.tiangolo.com/tutorial/dependencies/), this function will run before any Gradio-related route in your FastAPI app.
-Only if there is a valid username returend from the authentication dependency function can a user access the Gradio-related routes in your function.
-Let's show a simple example to illustrate the `auth_dependency` parameter:
+Similar to [FastAPI dependency functions](https://fastapi.tiangolo.com/tutorial/dependencies/), the function specified by `auth_dependency` will run before any Gradio-related route in your FastAPI app.
+The function should accept a single parameter: the FastAPI `Request` and return either a string (representing a user's username) or `None`.
+If a string is returned, the user will be able to access the Gradio-related routes in your FastAPI app.

+First, let's show a simplistic example to illustrate the `auth_dependency` parameter:

 ```python
 from fastapi import FastAPI, Request